- Food and Cooking»

 - 1 teaspoon Salt

-- Easy Peasy: No need to chop the above ingredients, just add all of the above basic ingredients to your magic bullet or food processor, pulse 10 times & you're done!
-Then by hand stir in any additions you might like for your guacamole recipe.
-OR
+- Chop the above ingredients, or just add all of the above basic ingredients to your magic bullet or food processor, pulse 10 times & you're done!
+Then by hand stir in any additions.

 Serve your Homemade Guacamole in Edible Tortilla Bowls